 Understanding the needs of everyone engaged on and with your project and implementing a communication plan to meet those, and the structure of your project, from the outset, will ensure that from the beginning to the conclusion, everyone involved is on the same page.

-With your team, clear communication is essential for both you, and them, to correctly strategize deadlines, outline roles and delegate tasks.
-Properly briefing your team on the end goal of the project, not only enables a valuable exchange of ideas and allows your team to show where their key attributes shine, but gives proper focus to every task, so each member is working towards the same direction.
-It’s essential to understanding exactly where you and your team are currently at.
+With your team, clear communication is essential for both you and them to correctly strategise deadlines, outline roles and delegate tasks.
+Properly briefing your team on the end goal of the project not only enables a valuable exchange of ideas and allows your team to show where their key attributes shine but also gives proper focus to every task so each member is working towards the same direction.
+It’s essential to understand exactly where you and your team are currently at.

 Effective communication is just as important to team dynamics, as it is to the project.
 Every employee issue, whether attendance, morale, performance or productivity, can be tied back to poor communication.